modeco80/gmod-lcpu/README.md

 # LCPU

-LCPU is an alternative CPU core addon for GMod/Wiremod.
+LCPU is an alternative CPU core addon for Garry's Mod and Wiremod.

 It provides:

 - A standard RISC-V architechure (rv32ima) CPU core, implemented in native code
-	- No wiremod native code embargos here, so we get actually good performance without half our SENTs becoming lag machine fodder!
+	- I know, but it wouldn't particularly be very good if I managed to implement it in Lua (that and the more reasons to not use Lua for a part of this codebase, the better...)
 - Interoperation with the Wiremod addon (and addons which implement Wiremod integration)

 This addon (for now) works with both the non-beta branch and the x86-64 beta branches of GMod.

+Note that the GitHub mirror is provided only for convinence, and is not used for active development.
+See [this link](https://git.crustywindo.ws/modeco80/gmod-lcpu) for the actual development repository.

 # Installation